Abillow1/Affordable-Quality-Slime-Project-AQSP-/README.md

 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://github.com/Abillow1/Affordable-Quality-Slime-Project-AQSP-/tree/main">The Affordable Quality Slime Project (AQSP)</a> by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="https://github.com/Abillow1">Abillow</a> is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC BY-SA 4.0<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/sa.svg?ref=chooser-v1" alt=""></a></p>

-# Affordable Quality Slime Project (AQSP)
+# Affordable Quality Slime Project (AQSP) LSM6DSOTR Branch

-The main goal of this project is to develop a as low as possible BMI270-based FBT tracker.
-This tracker is to be sold for $7.50 or less, with straps included.
+The main goal of this project is to develop a as low as possible LSM6DSOTR-based FBT tracker.
+This tracker is to be sold for $10.00 or less, with straps included.
 This would allow most users of VR to buy FBT, and have a better experience in VR.
 On the seccond hand, this tracker would serve as a gateway product for users to get involved with Slime, increasing support and passively making some users gain a interest to the inner-workings of it, making select users encouraged to learn about circuitry and more.

 # **Projected Specs**
 - ~20 hours play time